TheCodingDojo/student_md_docs/py/django/cheat_sheet.md

 - **Stop server** `ctrl + c` then press play button in debug panel or press F5
   - add a breakpoint by clicking to the LEFT of the line number so that a red circle appears

+# App flow walkthrough
+1. *Request* is made from a URL being visited via:
+    - typed into address bar
+    - anchor tag
+    - `<form>` submitted triggering `POST` *request* to URL in `action` attribute
+    - `return redirect` from `views.py`
+2. URL is compared to the `urls.py` file to see if it matches any of the urls in the list of urls
+3. When URL is matched, it runs the specified view function, passing any URL parameters to the view function.
+The view function needs a parameter for each of the URL parameters using the same parameter names.
+4. view function gets data from the database if needed and sends that data to the right template (HTML) to display the data, ***OR*** the view function `return redirect` to another URL
+5. Whatever the view function returns is the *response* which finishes the *request* *response* cycle.
+- the *request* and *response* can be seen in the network tab of chrome dev tools

 # Route Parameters / URL clarifications
 ## `urls.py` - NO LEADING SLASHES
 - `path('users/<int:user_id>', views.user_profile, name="users_profile"),`